 - 8. Interest-bearing obligations with a fixed maturity of any corporation within the United States.
-Investment in all corporate securities (including asset backed instruments) shall be limited to: - a) 20% of the market value (excluding commercial paper) of the total investment portfolio at the time of purchase. - b) those securities rated "AA" or higher by Standard & Poor's and rating must have a stable outlook to be eligible for purchase. - c) no more than 2% (at market value) of the total portfolio in the securities of any single issuer. - d) those investment securities that are not convertible.
+Investment in all corporate securities (including asset backed instruments) shall be limited to: - a) 20% of the market value (excluding commercial paper) of the total investment portfolio at the time of purchase. - b) those securities rated "AA" or higher by Standard & Poor's and Moody's ratings services.
+Securities rated on the lower tier of the AA rating must have a stable outlook to be eligible for purchase. - c) no more than 2% (at market value) of the total portfolio in the securities of any single issuer. - d) those investment securities that are not convertible.
 Companies doing business with Iran and with the Sudan, will be disqualified as eligible Issuers. - 9.
 Investments in any securities authorized by sections VI.,A.- 2.,3.,4. may be under repurchase agreements.